AmitkumarMishra-code/AmitkumarMishra-code/README.md

 ## Movies Website
 #### [Github Repo](https://github.com/AmitkumarMishra-code/Movies-Website)
 Tech: ReactJS, HTML and CSS Flexbox
-* This is a website to browse and search popular movies and view posters and trailer videos
+* This is a website to browse and search popular movies and view posters and trailer videos.
-* Implemented search using a 3rd Party REST API and used routing and pagination to load 10 movies at a time.
+* Implemented Tabs to get Popular, Upcoming, Now Playing and Top Rated Movies.
+* Selected Movie shows details about the movie, as well as shows the avenues where the movie can be seen.
 * [Website Link](https://optimistic-saha-892043.netlify.app/)
 * [Video Walkthrough](https://youtu.be/85qxL8rHFt8)